City & Guilds 2391 Course: Everything You Need to Know

 While there is no formal experience requirement set by City & Guilds, you will find the course and assessment significantly easier if you have hands-on experience of electrical installation work.
 Understanding how circuits are wired, how consumer units are configured, and what common faults look like will help you enormously during both the theory and practical components.

-The 2391-52 course typically takes 2 to 3 weeks to complete.
-At Total Skills, we deliver the course through a combination of classroom theory, practical workshops, and guided practice on real installations at our Nottingham training centre.
+The 2391-52 course typically takes 5 days to complete.
+At Total Skills, we deliver the course as an intensive week of classroom theory, practical workshops, and guided practice on real installations at our Nottingham training centre.

 The exact schedule varies depending on the cohort and intake.
-Some providers offer compressed courses or evening/weekend options.
 Check the course page for current availability and dates.

 The 2391 is one of the most important qualifications an electrician can hold.
 It is the gateway to several key career capabilities and is effectively essential for anyone who wants to work independently or run their own electrical business.